Andreas782/Java_projects/README.md

 # Uni_projects
-Java projects I have completed during university, with more to be commited as I continue in University
+A Java Team project I completed during university includes all the files in the list currently (menu.java, Readfile.java, inputRecord.java, addRecord.java, editRecord.java, calcRecord.java), with more projects to be commited as I continue in University